-Conduct of Business.
-A member other than the Chair of the Council, acting as secretary, shall record minutes of each meeting, present them to Curriculum Council for approval at the next meeting and subsequently distribute copies to all faculty.

-Through the Chair, the Council shall report to the faculty at the next regularly scheduled Faculty Meeting.
-All proposals are presented in the faculty agenda in summary form.

-For items to be discussed and voted upon at faculty meetings (new majors or minors, deletion of major or minors, changes in degree requirements, and any other curricular proposals that affect the University as a whole), Curriculum Council recommends approval or disapproval.
-In the event the Curriculum Council is divided, the proposal may be presented with recommendation.

-For items to be handled on the Consent Agenda at Faculty Meetings (all other requests including new courses, deletion of courses, all numbering changers, changes in units, courses taught as travel courses for the first time, cross-listing, change in course title, changes in course description, changes in major or minor requirements), the report consists of action taken by Curriculum Council.

-The Chair and Vice Chair will meet regularly throughout the academic year with the Chair and Vice Chair of CUPP to ensure dialogue between the two groups, especially regarding strategic curricular planning and other issues that overlap between the two committees.
-The Chair is responsible for providing an accurate record of Council activity to the Office of the Provost at the end of the Council year.

-CC Deadlines.
-All curricular proposals and student proposals for special interdisciplinary or contract majors and minors must be submitted to the Associate Dean for Curriculum and Instruction on forms provided by the Curriculum Council and published in the Curriculum Development Handbook.
-Curricular proposals submitted by academic units must be signed by the appropriate administrator of all academic units affected by the proposal.
-May Term proposals shall be submitted to the Associate Dean for Curriculum and Instruction for the same review process as applies to fall and spring courses.
-MayTerm courses that are exempt from the review process procedure include both special topics courses (typically numbered 170, 270, or 370) and explicitly experimental courses (typically numbered 175, 275, or 375) that are not requesting Shared Curriculum credit.
-Proposals for special interdisciplinary majors/minors must be signed by the chairs of at least two departments or programs involved in the proposed program.
+C. Conduct of Business

+- a.
+A member other than the Chair of the CC, acting as secretary, shall record minutes of each meeting, present them to the CC for approval at the next meeting, and subsequently distribute copies to all faculty. - b.
+Through the Chair, the CC shall report to the faculty at the next regularly scheduled Faculty Meeting. - c.
+All proposals are presented in the faculty agenda in summary form. - d.
+The CC will bring any Request for Curriculum Action that it has approved to the General Faculty Meeting for final approval. - e.
+Any requests approved by the CC that are of a routine or repetitive nature may be placed on the consent agenda or, if they require a rationale or do not fit in the format of the consent agenda, on the consent agenda addendum. - f.
+A request that has not been approved by the CC may be brought to discussion to the General Faculty Meeting by a vote of the CC.
+The CC may call attention to budget needs related to requests. - g.
+The Chair and Vice Chair will meet regularly throughout the academic year with the Chair and Vice Chair of CUPP to ensure dialogue between the two groups, especially regarding strategic curricular planning and other issues that overlap between the two committees. - h.
+Any new courses, majors, or minors requiring new resources will be presented to the Resource Evaluation Group (REG) comprising the Chair and Vice Chair of the CC, the Provost, Associate Provost, Dean of Curricular & Faculty Development, and the Chair and Vice Chair of CUPP, for further discussion, to inform CC discussions before the CC makes a decision on the proposal; if approved, the course will be flagged and presented to the faculty for discussion. - i.
+All curricular proposals and student proposals for special interdisciplinary or contract majors and minors must be submitted to the Dean of Curricular & Faculty Development.
+Instruction on forms provided by the CC and published in the CC Handbook. - j.
+Curricular proposals submitted by academic units must be signed by the appropriate administrator of all academic units affected by the proposal. - k.
+Proposals for special interdisciplinary majors/minors must be signed by the Chairs of at least two departments or programs involved in the proposed program. - I. Changes to be included in the Spring Semester Program of Classes must be submitted by the second week in September since the last opportunity for consideration by the faculty is the October Faculty Meeting.
-Changes to be included in the Spring Semester and May Term Program of Classes must be submitted by the second week in September since the last opportunity for approval by the faculty is the October faculty meeting.

-Changes proposed to be included in the next year's University Catalog must be submitted by the first week of November since the last opportunity for approval by the faculty is the December Faculty Meeting.

-Changes proposed to be included in the Fall Programs of Classes must be submitted by the third week of February since the last opportunity for approval by the faculty is the March Faculty Meeting.

-Upon receipt of the completed forms, the Associate Dean for Curriculum and Instruction shall send copies of all requests to all members of the Council.
+- m.
+Changes proposed to be included in the next year's University Catalog must be submitted by the first week of November since the last opportunity for consideration by the faculty is the December Faculty Meeting. - n.
+Changes proposed to be included in the Fall Program of Classes must be submitted by the third week of February since the last opportunity for consideration by the faculty is the March Faculty Meeting. - o.
+Upon receipt of the completed forms, the Dean of Curricular & Faculty Development shall send copies of all requests to all members of the CC.

-Reports and Records.
-The Council shall securely retain or dispose of records according to the Records Management Policy for the Curriculum Council in the Appendix to Chapter III.B.

-Executive Session.
-Executive sessions should be for a single topic, have a clearly defined start and end, and have a clearly defined purpose.
-Appropriate reasons for entering an executive session might include discussions of delicate financial information, curricular staffing issues dealing with individuals, or curricular matters under litigation.
-The Council shall maintain minutes of all executive session discussions in accordance with the Records Management Policy in the Appendix to Chapter III.B.